 Weather and field conditions are discussed on the Field Information page.

 Please do not let problems go unreported!
-It is important to us that players have a good experience with soccer, and if you have a problem with someone that cannot be resolved informally, it is something that needs to be addressed.
+It is important to us that players have a good experience with soccer, and if you have a problem with someone that cannot be resolved informally, other people probably do too and it is something that needs to be addressed.
 Please read the dispute resolution and board contacts page to find the most appropriate person to bring the issue to.

 Yes!
 If a parent is coaching, their child(ren) in that division are automatically assigned to the parent's team.